twilio/breakout-trust-onboard/README.md

 When built with `MBEDTLS_SUPPORT` a dynamic library is produced providing an API to let MbedTLS key use the signing key.
 See the [header file](include/TobMbedtls.h) for the details.

 In a resource-constrained application you most likely don't want to use this library, and probably have your own way to connect to the modem/SIM.
 In this way you can statically link to the low-level library.
 The [API](include/TbMbedtlsLL.h) allows you to substitute your own implementation of the [interface to the modem](external_libs/tob_sim/common/inc/SEInterface.h).
 The library doesn't use dynamic memory or multithreading.

+# Sample Azure IoT Registration Client Helper

+`azure_dps_registerer` is a simple client that uses the Azure IoT C SDK to register a device using the Device Provisioning Service.

+The client, when run, will read the DPS ID Scope either from a file (by default, `/home/pi/azure_id_scope.txt`) or an AZURE_ID_SCOPE environment variable if set.
+It will use the Trust Onboard `available` certificate on your Twilio Trust Onboard SIM and register a device with Azure IoT Hub.
+The output of this command will be a YAML encoded hash with connection information and the Trust Onboard `available` certificate and key in cleartext.

+The expected result is something similar to the following output:

+    status: SUCCESS
+    iothub_uri: ...
+    device_id: ...
+    certificate: "..."
+    key: "..."